-This programme, delivered in a hybrid model in partnership with Open Polytechnic, allows you to learn from industry-experienced tutors while applying your skills in real-world work environments.
-Accountants are in demand in Aotearoa New Zealand, with strong career advancement opportunities.
+Learn from industry-experienced tutors and apply your learning in real-world work environments.
+Accountants are in demand across Aotearoa New Zealand, offering strong career advancement opportunities.
 Once qualified, you’ll be prepared for roles in financial and management accounting, auditing, taxation, treasury, banking and finance, risk management, and business consultancy in both the private and public sectors.

 Whether you’re starting straight from secondary school, building on prior study in related fields, or returning to education to develop new skills, this programme offers a path to your goals.